 ☏ +30 2842 022410

-Located right next to the sea and the Venetian Fortress, this highly praised restaurants features amazing traditional recipes, with fresh fish, seafood, grilled food, vegetarian food and also has great views from the tables.
+Located right next to the sea and the Venetian Fortress, this highly praised restaurant features amazing traditional recipes, with fresh fish, seafood, grilled food, and vegetarian food, and also has great views from the tables.

 ☏ +30 2842 028254

 One of the best restaurants in Ierapetra, it offers authentic Cretan food in an enchanting romantic ambiance by the sea.
 They serve regional Greek and local Cretan cuisine for lunch and dinner, with amazing seafood, fish, grills, and other delicacies.

 Are there any hotels to stay in Ierapetra?

 Ierapetra is the fourth settlement in Crete and the biggest town on its southern coast.
 It has plenty of tourist services, including excellent accommodation.
 This includes hotels, villas, studios, and apartments.
 So no matter what the size of your group is, you will have something available for you.
 However, during the peak of the tourist season, places can get fully booked, and you might want to book your accommodation in advance.
 There are plenty of options, from private rooms to exclusive hotels and guesthouses.
 There are also plenty of other services in Ierapetra, including restaurants and shops.

 One of the most prestigious and well-reviewed hotels in Ierapetra, it offers high-quality services and amazing rooms fully equipped with all facilities.
 It has a great restaurant, a bar, internet access, bike rental, and a great location right next to the beach.